Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer increments of the decode times of
-        fragments signalled in the tfdt box based on this scale.
+        fragments signaled in the tfdt box based on this scale.
         If necessary, integer multiples of these timescales could be used.
-     5. The language of the CMAF Track SHOULD be signalled in the [=mdhd=] box or [=elng=] boxes in the
+     5. The language of the CMAF track SHOULD be signaled in the [=mdhd=] box or [=elng=] boxes in the
-        CMAF Header.
+        CMAF header.
      6. Media tracks SHOULD
-        contain the btrt box specifying the target average and maximum bitrate of the CMAF fragments in the sample entry container in the CMAF Header.
+        contain the btrt box specifying the target average and maximum bitrate of the CMAF fragments in the sample entry container in the CMAF header.
      7. Media tracks MAY comprise CMAF chunks [[!MPEGCMAF]] 7.3.2.3.
-In this case they SHOULD be signalled using SegmentTypeBox styp to make it easy for the receiving entity to differentiate them from CMAF fragments.
+In this case they SHOULD be signaled using SegmentTypeBox styp to make it easy for the receiving entity to differentiate them from CMAF fragments.
         The brand type of a chunk is cmfl.
-CMAF chunks should only be signalled if they are not the first chunk in a CMAF fragment.
+CMAF chunks should only be signaled if they are not the first chunk in a CMAF fragment.
-     8. In video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header.
+     8. In video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF header.
         In this case, these codec parameters do not change dynamically during the live session in the media track.
      9. However, video tracks SHOULD use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
-This allows inband signalling of parameter changes.
+This allows inband signaling of parameter changes.
 This is because in live content, codec configuration may change slightly over time.
-     10. In case the language of a track changes, a new CMAF Header with updated [=mdhd=] and/or [=elng=] SHOULD be sent.
-The CMAF Header MUST be identical, except the elng tag.
+     10. In case the language of a track changes, a new CMAF header with updated [=mdhd=] and/or [=elng=] SHOULD be sent.
+The CMAF header MUST be identical, except the elng tag.
-     11. Track roles SHOULD be signalled in the ingest by using a kind box in userData udta box.
+     11. Track roles SHOULD be signaled in the ingest by using a kind box in userData udta box.
 The kind box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].
-In case this signalling does not occur, the processing entity can define the role for the track independently.
+In case this signaling does not occur, the processing entity can define the role for the track independently.

-## Requirements for Signalling Switching Sets ## {#Requirements_for_switchingsets}
+## Requirements for Signaling Switching Sets ## {#Requirements_for_switchingsets}

   In live streaming, a [=CMAF presentation=] of streams corresponding to a channel is ingested by posting to a [=publishing point=] at the [=receiving entity=].
 CMAF has the notion of switching sets [[!MPEGCMAF]] that map to similar streaming protocol concepts like adaptation set in [[!MPEGDASH]].
 To signal a switching set in a [=CMAF presentation=], CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4.

-  In addition, optional explicit signalling is defined in this clause.
+  In addition, optional explicit signaling is defined in this clause.
 This would mean the following steps could be implemented by the live ingest source.

   1. A live ingest source MAY generate a [=switching set ID=]  that is unique for each switching set in a